neurodatascience/omniibids/README.md

 # omniibids
-Data structure conversion tool for neuroimaging data
+Data structure conversion tool for neuroimaging data.

+This repo is a temporary placeholder.
+Code will be uploaded before June 24th.